jpcordovae/Wavelets-for-SigPack/README.txt

 This is an implementation of Wavelets based on SigPack, a great wrapper of Armadillo, engine of Matlab and Octave.
 Is made in C++ and is very easy to use, portable, and fast.

+The library is NOT mine, I just only add the wavelets codes.

 SigPack
 =======
 SigPack is a C++ signal processing library using the Armadillo library as a base.
 The API will be